AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 print(len(singleton))
 ```

 We see that tuples are immutable, that they can contain mutable objects like lists, and that they may be nested.
 We also see that empty tuples are created using empty parentheses, and that singleton tuples are created with a trailing comma.
-The length of an empty tuple is 0, and the length of a simpleton is 1.
+The length of an empty tuple is 0, and the length of a singleton is 1.

 Though tuples may seem similar to lists, they are often used in different situations and for different purposes.
 Tuples are immutable, and usually contain a heterogeneous sequence of elements that are accessed via unpacking (see later in this section) or indexing (or even by attribute in the case of namedtuples).
 Lists are mutable, and their elements are usually homogeneous and are accessed by iterating over the list.